We are currently verifying that this resource no longer uses Adobe Flash and will update the review shortly.

-Blabberize is a photo editing tool that creates talking animations from a photo or other image.
+Blabberize is a photo editing tool that creates talking animations or a video clip from a photo or other image.
 Browse the ready-made blabbers or create new ones.
-Upload an image from your computer,...more
+Upload an ...more

-Blabberize is a photo editing tool that creates talking animations from a photo or other image.
+Blabberize is a photo editing tool that creates talking animations or a video clip from a photo or other image.
 Browse the ready-made blabbers or create new ones.
 Upload an image from your computer, select an area to become the talking "mouth," and record sound using your microphone or upload a short .mp4 file from your computer.
 Make sure to "allow" access to your computer's microphone.
 Narrate your photo within the allotted 30 seconds, then save when complete.
 Options include marking your blab "mature" or "private" (not shown on the "latest" pages and other public areas).
 Share completed blabs via email or embedd in another web page, blog, or wiki.
 Users unfamiliar with copy/pasting embed code can simple share by the URL of the blab's page.

 This site includes advertising.

 This site includes advertising.

 In the ClassroomIf your students have never tried to make a Blabber, select Browse to share the an introduction blab on the home page on a projector or interactive whiteboard.
 You may want to create one of your own to share, and then have the class create one, all projected on your whiteboard.
 Browse a few examples first to get ideas on how to make a mouth on your photo to move and "talk."
 Be sure to turn up your sound!
 Have a student demonstrate uploading an image from a safe and legal source.
 You may want to use a single, whole-class account you create with your "extra" email account.
 Be sure to spell out consequences of inappropriate use/content of blabs.
 Have students enter the site through the "Make" page link provided in this review to steer clear of the "latest" blabs.
 You may want your students to make their blabs "private" so they do not show on the public areas, depending on school policies.
 If you are implementing technology in your classroom, this is an augmentation tool.